I know you like supporting charities and being involved in service projects.

 By doing so, you will more effectively help those in need than simply supporting your local charity.

-So, vote with your food dollar for sustainability!
+Taking this to be true, I urge you to vote with your food dollar for sustainability!
 And see your generosity have a greater impact!

 * * * * * * * *

-TO START, get to know one of your farmers!
+- Get to know one of your farmers!
 Connect with that person who grows or raises your food.

-If you live in the DMV, you can access my resource list for local foods here: Bethesda, MD Local Food Resource List
+- If you live in the DMV, you can access my resource list for local foods here: Bethesda, MD Local Food Resource List

-If you live outside the DMV, contact the local Weston A. Price Foundation (WAPF) chapter leader in your area: Find the WAPF Chapter near you
+- If you live outside the DMV, contact the local Weston A. Price Foundation (WAPF) chapter leader in your area: Find the WAPF Chapter near you

-One last thing.
-Refer back to my blog “How is your food raised?
+- Refer back to my blog “How is your food raised?
 How might knowing empower you?” to remember what terms mean and what to ask your farmer.

 Thank you for listening and thank you for caring about those around us.